BitOMC/BitOMC/docs/src/introduction.md

 BitOMC addresses this by defining a market-driven unit of account that can facilitate price stability in a Bitcoin economy, without changing Bitcoin's core protocol.

-BitOMC uses two interconvertible assets, Tighten and Ease, to establishe a dynamic interest rate and a new unit of Bitcoin called the "util".
+BitOMC uses two interconvertible assets, Tighten and Ease, to establish a dynamic interest rate and a new unit of Bitcoin called the "util".
 Tighten and Ease are transferable on Bitcoin using rules nearly identical to those used by the Runes protocol.